By Tracy Achen

 This is a great way to try out new products with little or no money out of your pocket.
 Plus, these are usually samples from the major brand you'll actually use.
 For specific companies, the best way to find these deals is to visit the manufacturer's website directly.
 Usually they will have it advertised on their home page or there may be a link directing you to the page with the free offer.
 If you don't have anything specific in mind or just want to see what's available, check out these companies with the best free samples.

 Using just half of these suggestions on ways to save money can easily save you up to $2000 a year.
+For even more ideas, check out the Dealhack Single Parent Savings Guide.
 When your expenses aren't eating you up you'll be under less pressure and more able to concentrate on the important things in life.

 Additional ways to save money: